DollyLiu5021/Gitlet/README.md

 Gitlet is a simple version-control system that is a backup system for related collections of files just like GitHub!

+## Versions

+The current stable version of Gitlet is v1(v1 Branch).

+Versions(branches):

+main is for current mainstream development.

+v1 is the current stable release with six commands of Gitlet.

 ## The function It can provide

 ### 1. init